joyent/conch-api/docs/modules/Conch::Controller::User.md

 session tokens for the user, which would force all tools to log in again should the account be reactivated (for which there is no api endpoint at present).

-All memberships in workspaces, organizations and builds are removed and are not recoverable.
+All memberships in organizations and builds are removed and are not recoverable.

 Response uses the UserError json schema on some error conditions.